-All provisions are reviewed at each reporting date and adjusted to reflect the current best estimate.
+All provisions are reviewed at the end of each reporting period and adjusted to reflect the current best estimate.

-2.23 Segment reporting
+2.22 Segment reporting

 The Group identifies operating segments and prepares segment information based on the regular internal financial information reported to the executive directors, being the chief operating decision maker, for their decisions about resources allocation to the Group's business components and for their review of the performance of those components.
 The business components in the internal financial information reported to the executive directors are determined based on the Group's major service lines.